Olympus E-M1X vs E-PL9

 Travel and landscape photographers will find it useful that the E-M1X has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the E-M1X and the E-PL9 are recent models that are part of the current product line-up.
-The E-PL9 replaced the earlier Olympus E-PL8, while the E-M1X does not have a direct predecessor.
+The E-M1X is a recent model that features in the current product line-up of Olympus.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what conclusions can be drawn?
 Is the Olympus E-M1X better than the Olympus E-PL9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.